Rubber Flooring Installation

 Fold back the sheet to just over half its length.
 Spread the adhesive using a notched trowel.
-Once the adhesive is ready to accept the flooring, roll the sheet back into place, taking care not to twist the roll or to trap air bubbles, which will eventually have to be expelled through massaging.
+Once the adhesive is ready to accept the flooring (still workable, but not too wet - see manufacturer’s instructions for more details), roll the sheet back into place, taking care not to twist the roll or to trap air bubbles, which will eventually have to be expelled through massaging.

 Repeat the operation on the other half of the roll.